michaelmincone/baseball/README.md

 ## Usage

 Open `index.html` in your browser.
+The page now loads its JavaScript from `script.js`.
 Type a player's name and you'll see autocomplete suggestions.
 Use the year box to set the season you're interested in.
 Once you click a suggestion the page will fetch that player's stats for the selected season and show the most similar qualified player from the same year.

 To serve locally (optional):